Mcrich23/ConcurrencyMacros/README.md

 #  ConcurrencyMacros

-These are some macros I have made to make Swift Concurrency easier to work with
+These are some macros I have made to make Swift Concurrency easier to work with.

 ## Usage